Language-Mapping/.github/CONTRIBUTING.md

 If applied, this commit will <commit message>
 ```

-For example, `add a map to visualize covid-19 cases` is in the present-tense,
+For example, `add symbology to counties layer` is in the present-tense,
-imperative and reads as: `If applied, this commit will add a map to visualize covid-19 cases`.
+imperative and reads as: `If applied, this commit will add symbology to counties layer`.

 It's easy to remember how to phrase it if you think of a commit message as
 giving an order to the codebase.